 To say that it was hard to see the company still being in business over 10 years later would be the understatement of the last 10 years!
 Growth was loonnnngggg, the days were long, and good golly, money was constantly tight.
-In the spring of 2006, the company's total cash-on-hand was under $3,000 (bonuses were going to be small that year!):
+In the spring of 2006, it was hard to see the company being in business at the end of 2006!
+The company's total cash-on-hand was under $3,000.
+That isn't with a loan or line of credit, that was the last $3,000 the company, and Mike had (bonuses were going to be small that year!):

 In 2007, the first employees were hired.
 In 2008, RAYGUN expanded into the space next door.
 Back then, 2,800 square feet seemed like a gol-dang castle: